phatak-dev/blog/_posts/2025-05-19-rediscovering-implicits-scala-3-part-3.md

 ## Code

-You can find complete code over [github](https://raw.githubusercontent.com/phatak-dev/scala-3-examples/refs/heads/master/src/main/scala/SummonExample.scala).
+You can find complete code over [github](https://github.com/phatak-dev/scala-3-examples/blob/master/src/main/scala/SummonExample.scala).

 ## References

 [https://docs.scala-lang.org/scala3/reference/contextual/using-clauses.html#summoning-instances-1](https://docs.scala-lang.org/scala3/reference/contextual/using-clauses.html#summoning-instances-1)

-## Summary

 ## Summary

 In this post, we explored how Scala 2.x required explicit implicit parameters in method signatures and how Scala 3.x introduced the `summon` keyword to simplify this process.
 By using `summon`, we can now fetch context parameters directly inside the method body, leading to much cleaner and more readable code.